CLT Bargains: Queen City’s Thrift Shop Guide

 by Spero Lawson

-The Rat’s Nest is an unusual name for a location, but it springs curiosity—so it works!
+The Rat’s Nest is the perfect spot for all the pack rats out there who know there is a hidden treasure in a collection of vintage things.
 Located in NoDa, the heart of Charlotte’s art district, The Nest offers a chic setup of retro boots, old band tees, NASCAR jackets and vintage Western wear (aka something for everyone).

 Visit this all-vintage stop located inside Sleepy Poet Antique Mall.
-Relive the decade of your daydreams with their dense throwback collections dating from the ‘40s to the ‘80s.
-New selections are added every Friday at this one-of-a-kind spot on South Boulevard.
+Relive the decade of your daydreams with their dense throwback collections of clothing and home decor dating from the ‘40s to the ‘80s (plus a few '90s finds).
+New selections are added regularly at this one-of-a-kind spot on South Boulevard.

 With all their flashy and seasonal styles, Plato’s Closet is known as the “No. 1 Ranked Teen Resale Franchise” with a huge selection of popular styles for the up-and-coming generation.
 The North Charlotte location is the largest Plato’s Closet in the world, so stop by, take a gander and trade your styles in for some dollars.